heyx3/Bplus.jl/README.md

 A dumping ground for all sorts of convenience functions and macros.

-Detailed info can be found [in this document](docs/Utilities.md).
-Here are some of the most interesting parts:
+Detailed info can be found [in this document](docs/Utilities.md), but here are the highlights:

 * `PRNG`: An alternative to Julia's various `AbstractRNG`'s which is more suitable for aesthetic, short-term use-cases such as procedural generation.
 * `@bp_check(condition, error_msg...)`, a run-time test that raises `error()` if the expression is false.